mathworks/matlab-circleci-orb/README.md

 To use a MATLAB batch licensing token:

-1. Set the token as a secret variable.
-For more information about secret variables, see [Set secret variables](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
+1. Store the token as a context environment variable named `MLM_LICENSE_TOKEN`.
+For more information about contexts, see [Using contexts](https://circleci.com/docs/contexts/).
-2. Map the secret variable to an environment variable named `MLM_LICENSE_TOKEN` in each of the `run-build`, `run-tests`, and `run-command` commands of your pipeline.
+2. Access the environment variable through the context in each of the `run-build`, `run-tests`, and `run-command` commands of your pipeline.

 For example, use the latest release of MATLAB on a cloud-hosted runner to run the tests in your private project.
 To install the latest release of MATLAB on the runner, specify the `install` command in your pipeline.
 To run the tests, specify the `run-tests` command.
 In this example, `myToken` is the name of the secret variable that holds the batch licensing token.